Nutritional therapist: job description

 A degree in a relevant subject (for example chemistry, biology, medicine, nursing, nutrition, dietetics, health studies, food science and technology) can be beneficial if applying for postgraduate courses.
 It is also advantageous to possess a strong science background, for example, A levels or equivalent qualifications in chemistry, biology, physiology, anatomy or food science.

-The British Association for Nutrition and Lifestyle Medicine (BANT, formerly the British Association for Applied Nutrition and Nutritional Therapy) is the professional association for nutritional therapists.
-It offers various different types of membership.
-Full membership is open to nutritional therapists who have trained on an accredited course, and student membership is open to those who are enrolled on an accredited course.
+Professional associations for nutritional therapists include the British Association for Nutrition and Lifestyle Medicine (BANT, formerly the British Association for Applied Nutrition and Nutritional Therapy), which offers various different types of membership.
+Full membership is open to nutritional therapists who have trained on a course accredited by NTEC or approved by the CNHC.

 - Interactive skills